Gallery opened 2 Mar 2020

 The placard on the front of the bus roof reads: "Eat Less Food" which does not sound as if it would help civilian morale; I suspect the artist may have made that up.
 The other placards are not legible.
 That there were food shortages is in doubt; see here, which a includes poster exhorting people not to waste bread.
 There is another good site on WW1 food shortages here.
 There were certainly posters saying "Eat Less Bread".

-There is an excellent site on gasbag vehicles here.
+There is a site with more information on gasbag vehicles here.

 Image from Popular Mechanics for Oct 1917